Did you know that all websites need a domain name?

 Next, you simply need to select the plan that suits your needs the best.

-If you require a website for your business with all the tools to succeed, the Unleashed plan is your go-to option.
+If you require a website for your business with all the tools to succeed, the Business plan is your go-to option.

 You won’t have to worry about storage or website security, and you get to use all the additional features: think AI tools for graphics, content, and even legal texts, and a marketing dashboard for visitor tracking and remarketing.

 If, on the other hand, you’re looking to run an online store, either of the eCommerce plans will work a treat for you.

 The eCommerce plans charge you no commission and come with almost every possible store management tool you could think of.
 Since Zyro supports plenty of online and offline payment methods, it’s an ideal choice for budding eCommerce businesses.